John Huston Becomes an Irish Citizen – Amharc Éireann: Eagran 240

 Outside the Government Buildings on Merrion Street, news reporters waited for the famous film director John Huston after he officially became an Irish citizen.
 The director, famous for films such as The Maltese Falcon and Moby Dick, was born in Missouri in 1906.

-Huston’s grandfather, Robert Moore Huston, was an Irish man from Armagh who went to Canada shortly before the famine.
-John first visited Ireland in 1951 where he stayed in Wicklow in the home of Garech Browne, a member of the Guinness family.
-He visited many times thereafter and on one of these occasions he bought and restored an old Georgian house, St Cleran’s in Craughwell Co.
-Galway.
-His daughter, Angelica Houston attended school at well-known Kylemore Abbey for many years.
-The National University of Ireland, Galway now has a dedicated film school named in his honour.
+Huston’s grandfather, Robert Moore Huston, was an Irish man from Armagh who emigrated to Canada shortly before the famine.
+John Huston first visited Ireland in 1951 where he stayed in Wicklow in the home of Garech Browne, a member of the Guinness family.
+He visited many times thereafter and on one of these occasions he bought and restored an old Georgian house, St Cleran’s in Craughwell, Co Galway.
+His daughter, Angelica Houston, attended school at the well-known Kylemore Abbey for many years.
+The National University of Ireland, Galway, now has a dedicated film school named in his honour.

 With kind permission of Gael Linn.